awsdocs/elb-classic-load-balancers-user-guide/doc_source/introduction.md

 + Support for TCP and SSL listeners
 + Support for sticky sessions using application\-generated cookies

-For more information about the features supported by each load balancer type, see [Comparison of Elastic Load Balancing Products](https://aws.amazon.com/elasticloadbalancing/details/#compare)\.
+For more information about the features supported by each load balancer type, see [Product comparison](https://aws.amazon.com/elasticloadbalancing/details/#compare) for Elastic Load Balancing\.

-## How to Get Started<a name="classic-load-balancer-getting-started"></a>
+## How to get started<a name="classic-load-balancer-getting-started"></a>
 + To learn how to create a Classic Load Balancer and register EC2 instances with it, see [Tutorial: Create a Classic Load Balancer](elb-getting-started.md)\.
-+ To learn how to create an HTTPS load balancer and register EC2 instances with it, see [Create a Classic Load Balancer with an HTTPS Listener](elb-create-https-ssl-load-balancer.md)\.
++ To learn how to create an HTTPS load balancer and register EC2 instances with it, see [Create a Classic Load Balancer with an HTTPS listener](elb-create-https-ssl-load-balancer.md)\.
-+ To learn how to use the various features supported by Elastic Load Balancing, see [Configure Your Classic Load Balancer](elb-configure-load-balancer.md)\.
++ To learn how to use the various features supported by Elastic Load Balancing, see [Configure your Classic Load Balancer](elb-configure-load-balancer.md)\.

 ## Pricing<a name="classic-load-balancer-pricing"></a>